A Light Signalling Approach to Node Grouping for Massive MIMO IoT Networks: Scenario and Problem Definition

 \section{Scenario and Problem Definition}

-We consider a single-cell network with the base station equipped with a large, central antenna array, and a number of single-antenna nodes.
-We particularly focus on IoT devices, such as sensors, that require low energy usage.
-We here consider static node devices, and they could be placed in different environments (urban, indoors, rural, etc.).
+We consider a single-cell network with the base station equipped with a large, central antenna array, and a number of single-antenna IoT nodes.
+We here consider static node devices, and they could be placed in different environments (urban, indoors, rural, etc.), with the cell size varying according to the environment.
 Although the devices themselves do not move, there may nonetheless be some movement in the environment, for example people walking around.

 We here give a brief overview of massive MIMO transmission underlying to our work.
 For more details, the interested reader is referred to \cite{marzetta2016fundamentals}.
 In a massive MIMO system, transmission is established according to the coherence blocks of the channel.
 A coherence block is a time by frequency region in which the channel is constant, to within some small margin of error.
 Within each coherence block, nodes transmit pilot signals in order for the base station to determine the CSI and thus allow data transmission and reception.
 We consider a time-division duplex massive MIMO system, relying on channel reciprocity within each coherence block, and hence not requiring downlink pilots.